-The 72-inch main was shut about two hours after it ruptured, Baltimore County Chief Executive Jim Smith told CNN.
+The 72-inch-wide main was shut about two hours after it ruptured, Smith said.

 Resident David Johnson said he felt helpless as he stood outside his house and watched the dirty brown water creep up his lawn and approach his front door.
-It stopped inches away and his basement stayed dry.
-The worst part now, Johnson said, is the smell.
+It stopped, inches away, and his basement stayed dry.
+The worst part now is the sewage smell, he said.

 "I just wanted to see if I could help," he said.
-Woerner said he assisted by ferrying car keys and other items across flooded streets to people who were cut off from their homes by the water.
+Woerner said he delivered car keys and other items across flooded streets to people who couldn't get to their homes.

-"My basement's done," he said, pointing to his shoulder to show the height of the water inside, where he and his fiancée had their bedroom.
+"My basement's done," he said, pointing to his shoulder to show the height of the water inside.
+He and his fiancee had a bedroom in the basement.
 "All of our clothes are ruined," he said.

 He managed to get his two children, ages 2 and 3, to a dry area on the first floor of the house.
-"Now I wonder who's going to pay for this.
-We don't have flood insurance -- this area doesn't flood," Pell said, shaking his head.
+"Now I wonder who's gonna pay for this.
+We don't have flood insurance; this area doesn't flood," Pell said, shaking his head.

-Samantha Hansley, 21, could only watch from a dry hill and wonder if her truck would survive the deluge.
-It sat a block away in 2 feet of water.
+Samantha Hansley, 21, could only watch from a dry hill and wonder if her truck would survive the flood.
+It sat in 2 feet of water a block away.
 Hansley and her boyfriend had been driving out of the floodwaters when they stopped to try to help some stranded drivers.
 "Our truck just died," she said.

-A manager at the Box and Save grocery store not far from the break site said the entire parking lot was flooded.
+A manager at the Box and Save grocery store about a block away from the break said the entire parking lot was flooded.

-Cathy Geisler said customers were still in the store Friday afternoon when police came to tell everyone to evacuate, except for essential personnel.
+Cathy Geisler said customers were still in the store Friday afternoon when police arrived to tell everyone except for essential personnel to evacuate.

-"We had customers, we were still doing business, then the electricity went out and we escorted everyone out of the store," Geisler said.
+"We were still doing business, then the electricity went out and we escorted everyone out of the store," Geisler said.

-Aerial video from CNN affiliates WMAR and WBAL showed a collapsed roadway with massive amounts of water exploding over the area.
-Entire neighborhoods had flooded streets, and many residents were evacuated, authorities said.
+Aerial video from CNN affiliates WMAR and WBAL showed a collapsed roadway covered by torrents of water.
+Entire neighborhoods had flooded streets, and some residents were evacuated, authorities said.

-Eric Braughman, who lives on one of the flooded streets, told CNN he had "thought something was up" with the water Thursday when his faucets discharged brownish-orange water.
+Eric Braughman, who lives on one of the flooded streets, said he had "thought something was up" with the water Thursday when his faucets discharged orange-brown water.

 "My wife didn't give the baby a bath because it didn't look safe," Braughman said.

-Nearly 1,000 customers were without power, according to Baltimore Gas and Electric Company's Web site.
+Nearly 1,000 customers were without power, according to Baltimore Gas and Electric Co.'s Web site.